 Replay the video several times if needed, tell me there is not the briefest pause at this point, where he seems to be forming his mouth to begin saying “w–” before saying “been a co-recipient“.

 As in, “never won a Pulitzer Prize”.
 The distinction is critical.

 You see, Steve Milloy is credited with breaking the story of this problem in 1997, where he said,

-Based on discussions with staff at the Pulitzer Prize Board, and an Internet search of the past winners of Pulitzer Prizes, it seems that Gelbspan was never awarded a Pulitzer Prize. [try the search he suggest at this newer link]
+Based on discussions with staff at the Pulitzer Prize Board, and an Internet search of the past winners of Pulitzer Prizes, it seems that Gelbspan was never awarded a Pulitzer Prize. [try the search he suggested at this newer link]

 In August 1997, the Competitive Enterprise Institute noted in its “Cooler Heads Digest, (at bottom in the “Gelbspan, Feeling the Heat” section)